 Black Diamond Therapeutics, Inc. (the "Company") is a precision oncology medicine company pioneering the discovery and development of small molecule, tumor-agnostic therapies.
 The Company was originally organized as a limited liability company in December 2014 under the name ASET Therapeutics LLC.
 In September 2016, the Company was converted to a corporation under the laws of the State of Delaware under the name ASET Therapeutics, Inc. The Company changed its name to Black Diamond Therapeutics, Inc. in January 2018.
-Since its inception, the Company has devoted substantially all of its efforts to raising capital, obtaining financing, and incurring research and development costs related to the development of its mutation, allostery, and pharmacology computational and discovery platform.
+Since its inception, the Company has devoted substantially all of its efforts to raising capital, obtaining financing, and incurring research and development costs related to the development of BDTX-189 and its earlier-stage pipeline programs as well as its mutation, allostery, and pharmacology computational and discovery platform.